psibi/psibi.github.io/posts/2015-02-10-nix-channel.markdown

 `$ nix-channel --update nixos-14.12`

 Now this will update and download the related nix package expressions related to it.
-To see it, you can do something like this:
+To see the actual downloaded path, you can do something like this:

         sibi::monoid { ~ }-> cd ~/.nix-defexpr/
         sibi::monoid { ~/.nix-defexpr }-> ls